 Bencher at Gray’s Inn

-Women in Criminal Law – Joint Chair Midlands Branch
+Women in Criminal Law – Joint Chair Midlands Branch.

-Women in Criminal Law
+Women in Criminal Law – Joint Chair Midlands Branch.

-Patron of the Non-Russell Group of Lawyers
+Patron Non-Russell Group of Lawyers